 How to get there: Cancún airport.
 Then with the public bus, a cab or a shuttle service until Tulum.

 Getting around: In Tulum, the best way to get around is by bike – they’re all over the place.
-For longer distances the shuttle bus or a taxi is suitable.
+For longer distances a rental car, the bus or a taxi is suitable.
 With taxis, the fare should be agreed with the driver before boarding.

 Location and History